webpack/webpack.js.org/src/content/contribute/writers-guide.md

 `string` `[string]`

-If multiple types are allowed in array, use comma:
+If multiple types are allowed in `array`, use comma:

 `string` `[string, RegExp, function(arg) => string]`